alexandrelam/openscribe/README.md

 OpenScribe combines several technologies to provide seamless speech-to-text:

-1. **Global Hotkey Detection**: Uses macOS Carbon Event Manager APIs to detect double-press of your configured hotkey
+1. **Global Trigger Detection**: Uses macOS CGEvent APIs to detect double-press of your configured trigger(s) - supports both keyboard keys and mouse buttons
 2. **Audio Recording**: Captures audio from your selected microphone using Go audio libraries with macOS Core Audio
 3. **Speech Recognition**: Transcribes audio using [whisper.cpp](https://github.com/ggerganov/whisper.cpp), a high-performance C++ implementation of OpenAI's Whisper
 4. **Text Injection**: Simulates keyboard input using CGEvent APIs to paste text at your cursor (not clipboard-based!)